Circular Economy is the future. You can join it today.

 and enables circularity

-With our modularly manufactured plants, industrial companies, agricultural and sewage treatment companies can convert their carbon-containing “waste” on site into premium biochar and at the same time generate regenerative energy.
-In this way, a residual or problematic material is turned into high-quality, climate-protecting biochar.
+With our modularly manufactured plants, industrial companies, agricultural and sewage treatment companies can convert their carbon-containing “waste” on site into premium Biochar and at the same time generate renewable energy.
+In this way, a residual or problematic material is turned into high-quality, climate-protecting Biochar.

 Biochar enables permanent storage of the CO2 bound in the residual materials.
 Operators of PYREG plants thus not only close material cycles, but also create nature-based carbon sinks.

 A smart solution for the end-of-life challenges of your products: Closing the loop with added value and climate protection in one!

 your new business model!

 The going circular advantages can be used, either as a yield model or, to benefit the companies CSR goals.

 * Production-related CO2 emissions have already been deducted

 With Pyreg, you meet the United Nations SDGs